-Learn about what disaster recovery is and how it could help your business to survive anything.
+Learn about what disaster recovery is and how it could help your business to survive any event.

 It’s easy to dismiss disaster recovery as something that only large businesses like banks and multinationals need to worry about.
-But in fact, it’s something that’s important for all businesses, whatever their size.
+But, it’s something all businesses should think about, whatever their size.

 The first step on the route to developing a disaster recovery strategy is to have a plan.
 In its simplest form, this will simply be a case of documenting where your backups are and who is responsible for retrieving and restoring them.

 The bigger the business, the more complex the plan will become, as you need to have provision for finding alternative accommodation, sourcing new equipment, getting communications up and running, and more.

 You need to understand where your systems are.
 For example, what is run and stored internally and what is in the cloud?
 Just because something is in the cloud doesn’t mean you can ignore it from a business continuity point of view.
 You need to consider how you would access it in the event of a disaster, but you must also plan for what would happen if the cloud provider itself were to have a problem.
 Do you have online backups of your data elsewhere?

 Making a disaster plan also involves deciding the relative importance of different systems.
 Which are essential to your operation and need to be retrieved quickly and which are less vital and can be left for later?
 The amount of data you have comes into play here too.
 The more files you have, the longer they will take to restore.
 You will want to think about how you structure the retrieval.

 You need to think about the type of disaster you might encounter.
 Immediately we think of fire or perhaps cyberattacks, but what about other things?
 Flooding, for example, can be devastating and if your company is in a vulnerable area, you might want to think about moving to reduce the risk.
 Think about other problems beyond your control: power outages, theft, vandalism, or even one of your major suppliers experiencing a disaster that prevents them from fulfilling their commitments to you.